P&G's Gillette sues Schick maker Edgewell over razor blade design

 P&G said it also filed a complaint with the U.S. International Trade Commission seeking to block Edgewell from importing infringing products from China.

-Edgewell declined to comment, saying it was still evaluating the complaint, which was filed in the early afternoon.
+Edgewell and an outside spokeswoman did not immediately respond to requests for comment.

-The case was brought four months after Edgewell launched an online subscription service to sell Hydro Connect 5 cartridges that could fit Fusion handles, and Hydro Connect 3 cartridges that could fit Gillette’s Mach3 handles.
+The lawsuit was filed four months after Edgewell launched an online subscription service to sell Hydro Connect 5 cartridges that could fit Fusion handles, and Hydro Connect 3 cartridges that could fit Gillette’s Mach3 handles.

 Gillette separately sued Edgewell in August 2016, claiming it falsely marketed a line of private label three-blade razors and cartridges as being “as good or better than Mach3.”